 11:00 AM EDT | 4:00 PM BST | 5:00 PM CEST

-A BSTP webinar - in collaboration with the Society of Toxicological Pathology (STP) to be held on Tuesday 31st May 2022, at 11:00 AM Eastern Daylight Time (New York, GMT-4), 4:00 PM British Summer Time (London, GMT+1), and the duration of the webinar will be up to 1 hour.
+A one-hour BSTP webinar, in collaboration with the Society of Toxicological Pathology (STP), will be held on Tuesday, September 27, 2022, at 11:00 AM Eastern Daylight Time (New York, GMT-4), 4:00 PM British Summer Time (London, GMT+1).

 We look forward to your participation.